Apprenticeship or Traineeship is the first step to begin your career or get into a specific trade.

 A traineeship will usually take between 1 to 2 years full-time depending on the type of traineeship.
 Traineeships are generally available for qualifications from Cert II to Advanced Diploma.
 RPL, on-the-job learning and work experience can contribute to competency and completion of the qualification.
 The duration allows sufficient time for trainees to apply their learnings in real-world situations.

-- What qualification should my apprentice or trainee enrol into?
+What qualification should my apprentice or trainee enrol on?